Kakamay Movement

 For the Future

-Kakamay Movement envisions a Philippines where Deaf individuals are fully included in education, employment, governance, healthcare, and disaster resilience systems—without communication barriers.
+Kakamay Movement envisions a Philippines where Deaf individuals are fully included in inclusive education, employment, governance, healthcare, and disaster resilience systems—without communication barriers.

 Empowering hands.
 Building inclusive futures.